First, let's explain why this happens.

 When your inverter reduces its power due to high grid voltages it is in what's called "Volt-watt response mode".
 It has to do this to comply with the latest version of Australian Standard AS4777.2.

 I knocked out this sketch to show what happens.
 Your inverter will start reducing power at 250V and reduce it linearly down to 20% as the voltage increases, tripping if it hits 265V.

 This is a grid protection feature, and is important to maintain grid quality for everyone.

 Why the overvoltage tripping or power reduction occurs

 It may be one of the following reasons:

 1. Your local grid is already operating outside the Australian Standard voltage limits.
 AS 60038 specifies 230 volts as the nominal grid voltage with a. +10%, -6% range, so an upper limit of 253V.
 If this is the case then your local DNSP has a legal obligation to fix the voltage.
 Usually by modifying a local transformer.

 2. Your local grid is just under the 253V limit and your solar system, although installed correctly and to all the standards, pushes the local grid just over the 255V tripping limit.
-Your solar inverter's output terminals are connected to a 'point of common coupling' with the grid by a cable.
+Your solar inverter's output terminals are connected to a 'Connection Point' with the grid by a cable (see comments for definition of "Connection Point") .
 This cable has an electrical resistance that creates a voltage across the cable whenever the inverter exports power by sending electrical current into the grid.
 We call this a 'voltage rise'.
 The more your solar exports the bigger the voltage rise thanks to Ohm's Law (V=IR), and the higher the resistance of the cabling the bigger the voltage rise.